openSUSE/news-o-o/_posts/2011-02-19-opensuse-weekly-news-issue-163-is-out.markdown

 "The bash system shell is the most widely used one on linux systems.
 For most sysadmins, it is the tool of choice to do small administrative tasks.
-There are of course other shells, and I donâ€™t want to tell if one or the other is better.
+There are of course other shells, and I don’t want to tell if one or the other is better.

 Even though it is so well known by many people, one can stumble over some interesting features from time to time.
 I used one of them to create the data in the recent post about